 But what I liked most to photograph were the reflections of the historic architecture into the new glass and steel modern buildings across the street.
 This is a tour-bus going by, which it makes an additional reflection on the move 🙂

 There are a lot of interesting things to see and do in Ottawa.
 For now however, I will end the story with the Art Museum with it’s modern building and the spider sculpture.
 I wrote about Maman the Giant Spider on my GiftSmart site.

-Oh, I would still like to add some pictures made into mixed media digital painting I took in the area of the well known Byward Market in Ottawa.
+Oh, I would still like to add some pictures made into mixed media digital painting.
+I took them in the area of the well known Byward Market in Ottawa at wintertime:

 I’m sure I’ll have the opportunity to tell you more about Ottawa the Capital of Canada in further coming posts.
-I hope you liked what you have seen so far 🙂
+In the meantime, you can see more picture of the Canadian capital in my Fine Art America gallery I hope you liked what you have seen so far 🙂